atomify/atomify-css/README.md

 ## Description

 atomify-css extends Node's well established practice of creating small, reusable modules to CSS by allowing npm (and other) modules to include style data as part of their packages.
+Basically, it makes `@import` work like `require()`.

 Using [Rework](https://github.com/reworkcss/rework) for CSS and [less](https://github.com/less/less.js) for LESS, atomify-css brings a [dependency graph to your CSS](http://techwraith.com/your-css-needs-a-dependency-graph-too.html).